 How can you register for healthcare as a non-national?

-Private-sector employers issue a health insurance card that can be used for accessing private facilities such as clinics, hospitals, doctors, therapists etc.
+Private-sector employers issue health insurance cards that can be used to access private facilities such as clinics, hospitals, doctors, therapists, etc.

 You need the following documents to register for a private healthcare facility: